 “Safari Travelogue Speaker Series 2014″

-Doors open in the Safari Museum on the 28th at 6:45 with the program scheduled to start at 7.
+Doors open in the Safari Museum at 6:45 with the program scheduled to start at 7.
 Light refreshments will be provided and the event is free to the public.
 Please call (620) 431-2730 for directions, questions or more information on this or any Safari Museum-related program.

 Across the World with the Johnsons: Visual Culture and American Empire in the Twentieth Century